 - Planning for discharge begins as soon as you come to the unit.

-- The team will help plan for discharge.
-The point of contact for discharge planning needs is Carolyn at 455-2265.
+- The team will help you plan for discharge.
+The point of contact for discharge planning is the transition planner at 455-2267.

 - Ask for the available community resources that may be helpful.